fieldtrip/website/tutorial/connectivity.md

 {% include image src="/assets/img/tutorial/connectivity/sourcedata.png" width="300" %}

-Notice that the reconstruction contains three channels, for the x-, the y- and the z-component of the equivalent cu rrent dipole source at the location of interest.
+Notice that the reconstruction contains three channels, for the x-, the y- and the z-component of the equivalent current dipole source at the location of interest.

 ### Project along the strongest dipole direction